Where to Start with Classic Books: Helpful Reading Tips for Beginners

 There are so many incredible TV programmes, films, and plays based on books to choose from, but we’re recommending two of our favourites:

 Netflix’s spooky hit series The Haunting of Bly Manor is based on one of the most famous ghost stories of all time, The Turn of the Screw.
-The scariest of Henry James’ horrors, the short novella is the perfect read for fans of gothic horror, and if you enjoyed the series, then you’ll find it impossible to put the book down.
+The scariest of Henry James’ horrors, the short novella is the perfect read for fans of gothic horror, you’ll find it impossible to put the book down.

 Armando Iannucci’s 2019 comedy-drama The Personal History of David Copperfield is based on Charles Dickens’ remarkable 1850 novel David Copperfield.
 The charming adaptation gives a fresh feel to the classic story and breathes life into Dickens’ famously colourful characters.